KBNLresearch/detectDamagedAudio/blog/breakingWaves.md

 ## Conclusion

 Out of the candidate tools considered here, only Shntool was able to identify all damaged *WAVE* files in this experiment.
 As a result, this (ancient!) tool still appears to be the best choice for detecting damaged *WAVE* files.
 Surpringly, Jhove was unable to detect *any* of the damaged files at all, and is probably best avoided for this particular purpose.
 For *FLAC*, both the Flac tool (*FLAC* reference implementation) and Ffmpeg were able to detect all damaged files, and both appear to be suitable tools.

-A limitation of this work is that it is only based on a small number of small test files.

 ## Dataset and scripts